 Fall and Summer Term Admission: March 1.
 Initial review will occur after February 1 for all complete applications submitted by February 1.
 An additional review will occur after March 1 for all additional complete applications submitted by March 1.

-Note: If spaces are available in the program after the March 1 deadline, fall applications will be considered until June 15.
+Note: If spaces are available in the program after the March 1 deadline, fall applications will be considered until May 31.
 Please check with the department prior to applying.

-Department of Educational and Counseling Psychology, Counseling, and Student Personnel
+Department of Counseling and Human Development

 College of Education & Human Development